-My very first contact with yoga was thanks to my mother Sofia, who learned Hatha Yoga in 1980-es, and taught Yoga to students at the Art school she worked at Sometimes I would be the demo boy showing students how to do some of the asanas.
+My very first contact with yoga was thanks to my mother Sofia, who learned Hatha Yoga in 1980-es, and taught Yoga to students at the local art school she worked at.
+Sometimes I was the demo boy showing students how to do some of the asanas.
 Eventually I discovered there are other-spiritual aspects of yoga by reading Bhagavad Gita, – the crown jewel among other spiritual treasures originated from India.

-As a very young man, I wanted to meet the yogis and so, I went to India, and lived and served with the monks in Vrindavan, an ancient town littered with hundreds of temples of Krishna, while studying the Gita, Upanishads and serving the local people and wandering pilgrims.
+As an adolescent, I wanted to meet the yogis and so, I went to India, and lived and served with the monks in Vrindavan, an ancient town littered with hundreds of temples of Krishna, while studying the Gita, Upanishads and serving the local people and wandering pilgrims.

-Driven by the heat and wandering mind, I ventured to the Himalayas and the southern states of India and traveled throughout many of India’s diverse regions, discovering the ancient heritage of this culturally rich land with all of it’s raw beauty & diversity.
-Spending that time in India changed my course of life, making me more introspective and interested in human development and to search for "meaning of life".
+Driven by the summer heat and my wanderlust nature, I first ventured into the Himalayas and then to southern parts of the subcontinent and traveled throughout many of India’s diverse regions, discovering the ancient heritage of this culturally rich land with all of it’s raw beauty & diversity.
+Spending that time in India during my formative years, made me more introspective and interested in human development and to search for "meaning of life".

-Shortly after I moved to Los Angeles, I met Chris Stein, who introduced me to the Iyengar Yoga method which was a transformative experience for me.
-In 2001, I traveled to Pune and studied with the Iyengar family at world famous RIMYI Institute.
-After a couple of more trips and comprehensive 3 years training and apprenticeship with Chris Stein and teacher training with senior teacher Karin O’Bannon, I was certified in the Iyengar method of teaching, which has influenced millions of people around the world.
+Shortly after I moved to Los Angeles, I met Christine Stein, who introduced me to the Iyengar Yoga method which was a transformative experience for me.
+In 2001, I for the first time traveled to Pune and studied with the Iyengar family at world famous RIMYI Institute.
+After a couple of more trips and comprehensive 3 years training and apprenticeship with Chris Stein and teacher training with senior teacher Karin O’Bannon, I was certified in the Iyengar method of teaching, which has influenced millions of yoga practitioners around the world.